ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

       namespace: example-health
     spec:
       serviceName: cloudant-service
     ```

 6. Verify the binding was created.
 Click on your binding, and look for **Message: Online**.
 By navigating to the **Resources** tab, you can see that the **cloudant-binding** secret is created.
 Click that to see your credentials for accessing your Cloudant DB, stored securely in a secret:

    ![binding secret](images/solution55-openshift-ibm-cloud-hidden/bindingsecret.png)

-### Deploy the Node.js Patient Database App
+### Deploy the Node.js Patient Backend Database App

 Now you'll create the Node.js app that will populate your Cloudant DB with patient data.
 It will also serve data to the front-end application that we deployed in the first exercise.

-1. Make sure you're in the project **example-health**:
+1. Make sure you're your context is the project **example-health**:

     ```sh
     oc project example-health
     ```

-2. Run the following command to create this application: TODO change repo

     ```sh
-    oc new-app --name=patient-db centos/nodejs-10-centos7~https://github.com/svennam92/nodejs-patientdb-cloudant
+    oc new-app --name=patient-health-backend centos/nodejs-10-centos7~https://github.com/IBM-Cloud/patient-health-backend
     ```

 3. The app will crash and fail to start repeatedly because the credentials to the Cloudant DB haven't been set yet.

    ![Crashing](images/solution55-openshift-ibm-cloud-hidden/crashing.png)

 4. Let's fix this by setting the environment variable to the **cloudant-binding** secret we created earlier.
-Navigate to the deployment config for the `patient-db` app by clicking the app, and then selecting the name next to **DC**:
+Navigate to the deployment config for the `patient-health-backend` app by clicking the app, and then selecting the name next to **DC**:

    ![Deployment Config](images/solution55-openshift-ibm-cloud-hidden/deploymentconfig.png)